munnep/tfc_foundation_policy_library/README.md

 HashiCorp has moved the Foundation Policy Library to the Public Registry called `Policies Library`.
 This can be found [here](https://registry.terraform.io/browse/policies)

 This repo shows an example on how to use a policy from the `Policies Library`.
-This case we will use a policy that verifies the creation of a security rule on AWS that allows traffic from `0.0.0.0/0` to port 22.
+In this example we will use a policy that verifies when a security rule on AWS traffic from `0.0.0.0/0` to port 22 wants to be created it should mark it as unwanted.

 # Prerequesites
 - Have access to Terraform Cloud